Paolo309/XOHW-23-Versal-Registration/README.md

 ```

 ### Step 2 - Setup the environment
-Before building and/or running the framework, run the following script
+Before building and/or running the framework, run the following script.
+Notice that this will source Vitis 2022.1, xrt and devtoolset-7
 ```shell
 source ./setup_all.sh
 ```